TURKS AND CAICOS ISLANDS

 without delay a legal representative of his or her own choice, and to hold private communication with that representative, and in the

-case of a minor he or she shall also be afforded a reasonable opportunity for communication with his or her parent or guardian; but
+case of a minor he or she shall also be afforded a reasonable opportunity for communication with his or her parent or legal guardian;

 representative at the public expense, he or she may be represented, and hold private communication with, such person as a court may